Kitware/SMQTK-Dataprovider/docs/release_notes/pending_release.rst

 CI

-* Modified CI unittests workflow to run for PRs targetting branches that match the `release*` glob.
+* Modified CI unittests workflow to run for PRs targeting branches that match the `release*` glob.

 Dependency Versions